missionloyd/footprint/README.md

 Chrome seems to run this app better than other browsers.

-## Login
+## Demo Login
-Login to with the following credentials to modify the demo data:
+Login with the following credentials to modify the demo data:

 Email: `test@test.com`